 The requirements to answer these 7 questions are the BSA Safety policies and guidelines found in the following Ever Alert/Ever Safe Safety Toolkit.
-By asking and answering these 7 questions for your event you have a streamlined activity review process that focuses on the key Safety requirements.
+Ask these 7 questions in order with the corresponding Safety Toolkit policies and guidelines on the next page for your event.
+You have a streamlined activity review process that focuses on the key Safety requirements.